 California State University

-Summary of Services: California State University of San Bernardino provides visual and interdisciplinary arts programming to those incarcerated in the California prison system, specifically through the model created in the Prison Arts Collective at the university.
+Summary of Services: California State University of San Bernardino provides visual and interdisciplinary arts programming to those experiencing incarceration within the California prison system, specifically through the model created in the Prison Arts Collective at the university.
 The project offers a vibrant and effective approach to rehabilitation through visual arts and creative writing, integrating principles of restorative justice through a rich and varied approach to the creative process that includes art appreciation, art making, and reflection.

 Facilities Served: Avenal State Prison; California Institution for Men; California Institution for Women; California Rehabilitation Center; California State Prison, Los Angeles County; Calipatria State Prison